sindipopshini22-commits/AI-security-Analyst/README.md

 python app.py

-Then open your browser and go to the link it gives (ex http:\12345.00.00.)
+Then open your browser and go to the link it gives you (ex http:\12345.00.00.)